The following programs provide funding for SMIF User Fees:

 Duke University Users

 - SUUP: The SMIF Undergraduate User Program (SUUP) provides a hands-on research experience to enable Duke University undergraduate students to access the cleanroom, materials characterization, and imaging capabilities of SMIF.
-SUUP provides funds to cover up to $500 per month in SMIF user fees.
+SUUP provides funds to cover up to $1500 total in SMIF user fees through the end of the current fiscal year (June 30th).
 The SUUP program supports undergraduate students who are performing research under faculty members in the Pratt School of Engineering, Arts & Sciences, and the School of Medicine.
-More information and instructions for applying for these funds can be found here.
+More information and instructions for applying for these funds can be downloaded here.

 - SMIF Voucher Program: The Vice Provost for Research funds a SMIF Voucher Program to give Duke University investigators the opportunity to utilize SMIF's services for research that is not yet externally funded, yet has high probability for external funding with results obtained utilizing SMIF resources.
 This program offers vouchers in amounts ranging from $500 to $7,000, redeemable for SMIF fees.
 For more information contact Chris Freel, Associate Vice Provost for Research at firstname.lastname@example.org.